hjson/hjson/pages/index.md

 **"Now I forgot the comma at the end."**

 So you did.
-But lucky for you, in Hjson they are only required if two or more values are on the same line.
+But Hjson does not mind as long as you put each value on a new line.

 ```
 {
   one: 1
   two: 2
-  # only multiple values on
-  # the same line need them:
-  array: [1,2,3]
+  three: 4 # oops
 }
 ```